conduktor/conduktor-gateway-demos/dynamic_header_injection/Readme.md

 ### Step 4: Create topics

-We create a base set of topics using the Kafka console tools:
+We create a base set of topics using the Kafka CLI tools;

 ```bash
 docker-compose exec kafka-client \